SerenityOS/jakt/README.md

 ### Throwing in a comptime context

-Throwing behaves the same way as normal error control flow does, if the error leaves the comptime context (by reaching the original callsite), it will be promoted to a compiliation error.
+Throwing behaves the same way as normal error control flow does, if the error leaves the comptime context (by reaching the original callsite), it will be promoted to a compilation error.

 ### Side effects